 Kids Activities around TofinoKids love the Long Beach area... who wouldn’t?
-Here are some ideas to keep your kids amused and amazed.
+Here are a few ideas to keep your kids amused and amazed all day long.

-Explore the Beaches and Rocky OutcropsTidal pools are home to a wide variety of life, from tiny fish called sculpins, to anenomes, sea stars, crabs, mussells and goose necked barnacles.
+Explore the Beaches and Rocky OutcropsTidal pools are home to a wide variety of life, from tiny fish called sculpins, to anemones, sea stars, crabs, mussels and goose necked barnacles.

 Explore the varied environment...from sandy beaches to marshes to temperate rainforests.
 Pacific Rim National Park has many short interpretive walks through differing coastal environments.